CNeiheisel/easybuild_local/README.md

 And you should be able to use R as needed.

-## 6. Check that the working version of R points a install path with intel16 in the name:
+6. Double check that the working version of R points a install path with intel16 in the name:

 ```